prasha-au/kobraraker/README.md

 ## Setup

-Create a Raspberry Pi image with user setup as printerpi and password printerpi.
-A lot of the code here is hard coded for now and you'll have to search through files and change things if not.
+A lot of the code here is hard coded for now so you'll have to go change the default user and home path.

+## General setup

 ```bash